shoji-lab/shoji-lab.github.io/about.md

     <span class="caution">Important Notes:</span>
     We are very sorry that...
     <br> As our lab is still in its early stages, we are temporarily limiting the number of international students we can accept.
-    Typically, we find that first-year master’s students from abroad benefit from having a few senior local students to collaborate with and support their research and studies.
+    Typically, we find that first-year master's students from abroad benefit from having a few senior local students to collaborate with and support their research and studies.
     At this time, we are not accepting new students.
     However, if you are deeply interested in joining our lab, feel free to contact us via email to discuss your situation.
     For students with prior independent research experience (such as publishing papers at international conferences) we are open to discussing opportunities on a case-by-case basis.